FrankDocu/Lichess-Development-Onboarding/translation_context.md

 This email address is already taken=Error message for when you associate an account with an email address that is already in use by another account.
 Appears in the registration form and preferences menu (http://lichess.org/account/email).

-Blindfold chess=Appears as a preference on the preference page.
+Blindfold chess (invisible pieces)=Appears as a preference on the preference page.
 The user may choose to hide their pieces in order to emulate playing blindfold chess.

 Move confirmation=Appears as a preference on the preference page.
 The user may choose to use an additional confirmation step when they make moves on the chess board.